ubuntu/gnome-shell-extension-appindicator/README.md

-# AppIndicator support for GNOME Shell
+# AppIndicator/KStatusNotifierItem support for GNOME Shell
-This extension integrates AppIndicators, which are quite popular since the introduction of ubuntu unity, into the gnome shell.
+This extension integrates Ubuntu AppIndicators and KStatusNotifierItems (KDE's blessed successor of the systray) into GNOME Shell.

 It's based on patches made by Giovanni Campagna: https://bugzilla.gnome.org/show_bug.cgi?id=652122